Cannabis News Today

 Senate Majority Leader Chuck Schumer (D-NY) tweeted, "Americans are sending a clear message—they want an end to cannabis prohibition.
 That’s why @SenBooker,@RonWyden, and I are working to pass our Cannabis Administration and Opportunity Act to end federal the prohibition and undo the harms of the War on Drugs."

-Sen. Patty Murray (D-WA) said she is "going to keep pushing the DEA and political name Administration for answers" on a case where terminally ill cancer patients are seeking access to psilocybin therapy under the "Right to Try" law.
+Sen. Patty Murray (D-WA) said she is "going to keep pushing the DEA and Biden Administration for answers" on a case where terminally ill cancer patients are seeking access to psilocybin therapy under the "Right to Try" law.

 Sen. Bernie Sanders (I-VT) tweeted, "It is time to legalize marijuana nationwide and expunge past convictions."